FerInvernizzi/SuiteScriptTraining/1- SuiteScript 2.0/what_is_it.md

 - **Scheduled Scripts** are for server-side scripts that should run at a specific time or on a recurring schedule.

 - **RESTlet Scripts** are for server-side scripts that should execute when called over HTTP by an application external to NetSuite.

+Each of these, include one or more **Entry Points**, exclusive to that type.
+They represent the point in time in which the system grants control of the NetSuite app to our script.
+When you include entry points in your scripts, you are telling the system to do something when that entry point is invoked.
+This "something" actions are called **Entry Point Functions**.

+Entry points are basically the types of events able to trigger your script, for example, in Client Script Type's this events can happen anytime during a browser session.
+Two of them are _fieldChanged_, which represents a change to the value of a field and _pageInit_, which represents the loading of a page.